INSTAGRAM FOR BUSINESS TIPS

 21. Run contests.
 Have an incentive for your Instagram community to share content and promote your brand with the use of prizes and giveaways.
 For example, National Geographic hosted a #MyAWAY Contest where users could upload photos of places that, to them, are an escape.
 On Instagram, they would tag the photos with #MyAWAY and at the end of the contest period, one lucky fan wins a digital camera plus goodies from NatGeo and Go RVing.

 22. Reward your followers.
-Create lasting relationships with followers by using discount codes.
+Create lasting relationships with followers by using discount and promo codes.
 Reach out and connect with influencers one-on-one.
 Brands that go the extra mile by rewarding their Instagram followers see better success rates.

-24. Do not over post.
+24. Do not over-post.
 “Feed speed” is a critical factor of your brand’s Instagram success.
 There’s a fine line between agitating your followers by clogging their newsfeed and posting so infrequently that your followers forget you exist.
 Create a posting schedule and editorial content calendar that allows you to track what works and then decide which direction to take.
 Avoid posting multiple times a day and go for quality over quantity.

 26. Use IGTV.
 Use diverse visual formatting, such as 15 seconds of video or Instagram TV (IGTV) for longer-form video content.
 Instagram now also allows users to post long-form video content.
 You can post a preview of the video on your feed and it will save to the Instagram video section of your business account.
-This is great way to promote media interviews, too!
+This is a great way to promote media interviews, too.

 27. Resize Graphics.
-Make sure all of your graphics are consistent using a graphic design software such as Canva.
+Make sure all of your graphics are consistent using graphic design software such as Canva.
 Be sure to use Canva’s “magic resize” tool to resize images to spec to fit the Instagram specs.

 28. Promote your Instagram handle.
 Connect your Instagram account to your website using social plugins and link your Instagram handle in your email signature to expand your reach.
 This creates an avenue for traffic for each social media site.
 Be sure to link your Instagram account to your Facebook business page for a seamless user experience.